 Introduction

-Chrysanthemum (Chrysanthemum sp.), belonging to the Asteraceae family, is a highly attractive and commercially important flowering plant with more than 2,000 varieties reported worldwide (Joshi et al., 2010).
+Chrysanthemum (Chrysanthemum sp.), belonging to the family Asteraceae, is a highly attractive and commercially important flowering plant with more than 2,000 varieties reported worldwide (Joshi et al., 2010).
 Chrysanthemums are widely used as cut flowers, loose flowers, and potted plants.
-The success of its cultivation is largely due to the wide diversity of cultivars available (Dannehl et al., 2021).
+The success of its cultivation is largely attributed to the wide diversity of cultivars available (Dannehl et al., 2021).
 In Chikkaballapur district, the average yield of Chrysanthemum is 231.54 quintals per hectare, which is significantly lower than the potential yield of 250 quintals per hectare.
 The low productivity is primarily due to the continued use of conventional farming practices and the limited adoption of improved eco-friendly management techniques.
-Key issues include inadequate application of recommended fertilizers and ineffective pest and disease management practices.
+Key constraints include inadequate application of recommended fertilizers and ineffective pest and disease management practices.
 Sustainable practices such as pinching, eco-friendly pest and disease control methods, and soil health management are either underutilized or absent in traditional systems.
 Most farmers in the region cultivate Chrysanthemum in red sandy loam soils using the conventional flat bed method, which results in poor drainage and consequently lower yields.
 The district experiences heavy rainfall during July and August (Kharif season), leading to waterlogging, flooding, soil erosion, landslides, and crop loss.
 These excessive rains also negatively impact flower quality, further reducing market value.
 Moreover, cultivation without pinching and proper structural support contributes to increased pest and disease incidence and reduced economic returns.
 An alternative approach, such as trellising, has shown potential in significantly reducing pest and disease incidence and improving flower quality and yield.
 Both biotic and abiotic stress factors are major contributors to the low productivity observed in the district.
 Given these challenges, there is a critical need to promote and demonstrate improved, eco-friendly technologies for enhancing Chrysanthemum productivity and farmer incomes.
 With the local micro-farming conditions in mind characterized by crop damage, low yields, poor economic returns, and high rainfall during the monsoon months Front Line Demonstrations (FLDs) of eco-friendly Chrysanthemum cultivation practices, including the trellis method, were conducted in Chikkaballapur district, Karnataka, to popularize these sustainable innovations and improve outcomes for the farming community.

 Materials and Methods